 Wine (the conventional kind) is becoming increasingly popular in Vietnam – even in small towns, you’ll easily track some down, and imported bottles continue to crop up in the most unexpected places.
 Local production dates from the French era, and is centred around Da Lat and the main producer is Vang Da Lat.
 Only at top hotels, restaurants or specialist shops will you find decent imported bottles that have been properly stored; you’ll be paying premium prices for these.

-While beer and imported spirits are drunk throughout Vietnam, the traditional tipple is ruou can, or rice-distilled liquor.
+The traditional Vietnamese alcoholic drink is ruou can, or rice-distilled liquor.
 Until recently, ruou can was regarded as decidedly downmarket, the preserve of labourers, farmers and ethnic minorities.
 Nowadays, however, it’s becoming popular among the middle class and especially young urban sophisticates – including a growing number of women – as city-centre bars and restaurants begin to offer better quality ruou can.

 Recipes for ruou can are a closely guarded secret, but its basic constituents are regular or glutinous rice, the latter of which is said to be more aromatic and have a fuller, smoother taste.
 Selected herbs and fruits are sometimes steeped in the liquor to enhance its flavour and, supposedly, to add all sorts of medicinal and health benefits.
 You’ll also see jars containing snakes, geckos and even whole crows.
 Traditionally, the basic ingredients are heated together and buried in the ground for a month or more to ferment.
 Nowadays, more modern – and hygienic – techniques are used to produce ruou can for general consumption.
 Look out for the high-quality rice-distilled liquors marketed under the Son Tinh brand.